 Use of Professional Services

 To expedite the process and avoid potential mishaps, hire professional help such as attorneys, tax professionals, or appraisers.
 Engaging an attorney usually bears costs at an hourly rate, whereas appraisers charge based on the scope and complexity of the appraisal.
 For instance, analyzing an estate composed largely of stocks and bonds typically demands fewer appraiser hours than real estate or complex business interests.
-Likewise, a tax professional’s fees are contingent on the complexity of the estate’s tax situation, such as presence of past unpaid taxes or tax shelters.
+Likewise, a tax professional’s fees are contingent on the complexity of the estate’s tax situation, such as the presence of past unpaid taxes or tax shelters.

 Tax Implications

 Even if the small affidavit estate process skirts comprehensive probate, tax implications remain.
 Estates remain responsible for any income tax due from the decedent’s last year of life or any estate tax.
 Certain states mandate estate or inheritance taxes that may affect smaller estates, causing a potential cost burden.
 For example, in Maryland, an estate is subject to state estate tax if it exceeds $5 million, an element that could affect even a small affidavit estate.
-Therefore, proper understanding of estate taxes is essential to avoid unexpected costs.
+Therefore, a proper understanding of estate taxes is essential to avoid unexpected costs.

 Potential Issues and Their Solutions